top of page

 NOTE: Of the six companies featured above, five are--in practicality--mutual companies (paying dividends to the policy holders).
 Only Gerber is a stock company (paying dividends to shareholders), but we don't recommend Gerber for insurance policies except as noted above and, in rare instances, for children's life insurance.

-All six companies are rated either A or A+ by the leading insurance company rater A.M.
+All six companies are rated 'A' or better by the leading insurance company rater A.M.
 Best.

 Carriers with interesting product nuances . . .

-Aetna -- In addition to Medicare supplements, Aetna offers life insurance policies up to the age of 89.
+Aetna Senior Benefits-- Aetna offers life insurance policies up to the age of 89.

 AIG/Corebridge Financial -- AIG's guaranteed insurance has a limited-pay period (usually age 82-88).